sanjumsanthosh/Learn_Pytest/Chapter 11/README.md

       faker
     * **commands = pytest** --> tells tos to run pytest in each env
 * Build instructions in **pyproject.toml** file

+### Running tox

+* tox can be run by changing to the directory and executing tox